-To ensure that the boat is riding properly

-on the trailer supports, the trailer should be in a level position when hitched to the tow vehicle.
-The recommended height of the hitch ball, according to the National Marine Manufacturer's Association ("NMMA"), is 18 to 20 inches to the top of the ball from the ground.
-More importantly, failure to adjust to this height may prematurely activate the surge brakes.
+To ensure that the boat is riding properly on the trailer supports, the trailer should be in a level position when hitched to the tow vehicle.
+With the trailer hooked up to the tow vehicle and the jack stowed, measure from the bottom of the frame (behind the swing tongue) to the ground.
+This measurement should be 20.5"-21.5" More importantly, failure to adjust to this height may prematurely activate the surge brakes.

 This can be corrected in a number of different ways.
-For example, air-pressure adjustable shock absorbers may be installed on the tow vehicle, or switch from a weight-carrying hitch to a weight-distributing hitch.
-Again, consult with the tow-vehicle's dealer or manufacturer
+For example, airpressure adjustable shock absorbers may be installed on the tow vehicle, or switch from a weight-carrying hitch to a weight-distributing hitch.
+Again, consult with the tow-vehicle's dealer or manufacturer.